maho3/maho3.github.io/content/authors/Matthew Ho/_index.md

 ## About Me

 I'm a postdoctoral researcher at Columbia University, exploring the intersection of **artificial intelligence, astrophysics, and cosmology**.
-I build machine learning models for both **inference and emulation**, using a mix of **observational and simulated data** to tackle problems that range from black hole physics to the large-scale structure of the universe.
+I build machine learning models that analyze a mix of **observational and simulated data** for inference and emulation.
+My research addresses a broad spectrum of problems, including cosmological galaxy clustering, galaxy formation, galaxy clusters, and dust attenuation.
 My research focuses on robust and reliable ML for science, using **Bayesian statistics** and **explainable AI** to build trust in complex models.
 I co-lead the Implicit Likelihood Inference group within the [Learning the Universe collaboration](https://learning-the-universe.org/).

 My publications are on [Google Scholar](https://scholar.google.com/citations?user=TJBifHwAAAAJ&hl=en) and my open-source projects are on [GitHub](https://github.com/maho3).
 I'm always looking for new collaborators, so please feel free to [send me an email](mailto:matthew.annam.ho@gmail.com)!